-This is a sponsored blog; while the views expressed here were genuinely mine, consideration was paid to me by Wilderness at the Smokies to review this product
+This is a sponsored blog; while the views expressed here were genuinely mine, consideration was paid to me by Wilderness at the Smokies.

 The Smoky Mountains located in Tennessee (think Gatlinburg and Pigeon Forge area) are a draw for those wanting to get away to the mountains but want to stay closer to home rather than traveling out West.

 From our hometown in Louisville it is just shy of a 4 hour drive, and in my car, is just one tank of gas there and back.
 Our family loves a ‘one tank’ trip.
 They get us far enough away from home that we are away from the familiar surroundings but not so far that we spend the whole time driving.

 Which is where Wilderness at the Smokies comes in.

 Did you know that the Wilderness at the Smokies is Tennessee’s largest waterpark resort?
 So, you can get your fill of waterslides and mountain views all at the same time.

 Where is Wilderness at the Smokies located?

 Wilderness at the Smokies is in Sevierville Tennessee.
 For perspective, Sevierville is about 27 minutes from Gatlinburg, you know give or take traffic issues.

 The address for Wilderness at the Smokies is: 1424 Old Knoxville Hwy, Sevierville, TN 37876.

 When was Wilderness at the Smokies built?